clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

    .. note::

-      * The directories `customer-clear-linux-container` and `base` are for the purpose of staging can be named something else, if preferred.
+      * The directories `customer-clear-linux-container` and `base` are for the purpose of staging and can be named something else, if preferred.
       * The remaining directories (`/usr/share/clear/bundles`) are mandatory.

 #.
-Add the names of the minimum required |CL| bundles (`os-core` and
+Create the reference files of the minimum required |CL| bundles (`os-core` and
-   `os-core-update`).
+   `os-core-update`).  `swupd` determines which bundles to download and install by using the reference filenames.

    .. code-block:: console